NivethaThiruvenkatasamy/Leadbook-Task/README.md

 * Mongo DB is chosen as the database engine because it is faster than the tradional SQL Databases.
 * Since MongoDB is the document database, storing the text documents & JSON type data is much suitable.
-* Schema less database , preferred in storing the raw data.
+* MongoDB is the schema less database , preferred in storing the raw data.